Walk 2666 - printer friendly version

 Go down hill to a stream.
 There is no bridge, but depending on the flow of water, is crossable with dry feet - a walking pole may help if the weather has been wet.
 After the ford carry straight on uphill.
 A little distance after emerging from the wood you pass a valley on the left and soon after this take a gravelly path branching backwards on the right.
 This takes a straight line NE over Little Cockley Plain, again with views all round.
 The gravel track runs into a lawn and disappears but continues beyond the lawn as a rather rougher path still on the same line.
 (Around here over to the right was a wartime practice bombing range but, from the path at least, there is little evidence to be seen now.)
 Where you join another path turn left.
 Ignore a path to the right and go straight on.
 The path does a right angle turn round a solitary birch and soon after reaches a wide track.
 Turn right to start the return leg.

 The path back across the heathland runs more or less SSW.
 A number of tracks go off to the left towards woods but these should be ignored.
 Eventually you pass what looks to be a war time bomb blast protection wall and then after crossing a gravel cycle route you come to Amberwood Inclosure.
 Go straight on through the gate into the woods and down hill to a track junction.
 Turn right on a gravel track.
 At the next junction turn left.
 Follow it as it curves right, down into a dip and up to where it is crossed by a grassy path.
-Turn right downhill again and over a bridge to cross a brook and through a gate to a ride between two Inclosures.
+Turn left downhill again and over a bridge to cross a brook and through a gate to a ride between two Inclosures.
 Turn right and continue to a T-junction with a gravel track.
 Turn left through a gate and continue to a gravel track T-junction.